emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 These attributes might be collected from the device/component itself or they might be parameters as part of external sources, i.e., databases owned by the hardware or software providers, where API access will be preferred.

-Normally, the “Discovery” process will be updating static attributes that represent the up-to-date inventory of the network.
+Normally, the "Discovery" process will be updating static attributes that represent the up-to-date inventory of the network.
 The Discovery process relates primarily to the static attributes, where will consider if a device or component has been replaced or is out of service.
-The “Operation” process will be updating the so-called dynamic attributes.
+The "Operation" process will be updating the so-called dynamic attributes.

 Dynamic attributes are those that are subject to change due to the running operations, including configuration and state changes, and they will need to be collected regularly.